w3c/ColorWeb-CG/hdr_html_canvas_element.md

 The color volume is nominal because it MAY be smaller or larger than the actual color volume of image content, but SHOULD not be smaller.

-If present, `colorVolumeMetadata` SHOULD completely define the tone mapping algorithm used when rendering the image to a display.
+If present, `colorVolumeMetadata` SHOULD completely define the color volume mapping algorithm used when rendering the image to a display.
 For example, the _rec2100-pq to srgb_ mapping specified in Annex A uses the `minimumLuminance` and `maximumLuminance` parameters.

-If `colorVolumeMetadata` is not present, the tone mapping algorithm is left entirely to the implementation.
+If `colorVolumeMetadata` is not present, the color volume mapping algorithm is left entirely to the implementation.

 `colorVolumeMetadata` SHOULD be set if known, e.g. if obtained from metadata contained in a source image, and omitted otherwise.
 This is particularly important when drawing a temporal sequence of images.
-If `colorVolumeMetadata` is not set, the tone mapping algorithm can vary over the sequence, resulting in temporal artifacts.
+If `colorVolumeMetadata` is not set, the color volume mapping algorithm can vary over the sequence, resulting in temporal artifacts.

 For example, `colorVolumeMetadata` can be set according to the Mastering Display